 - High prepayment penalties.
 Not all prepayment penalties are nefarious–a loan paid off too quickly loses money for the lender, and they need to keep the lights on, too.
 A reputable lender may charge a reasonable fee of 1-2% for paying your loan off before the terms are up.
 A fair lender may also allow for a certain degree of early prepayment but limit it to a certain time period.
 A predatory lender, on the other hand, imposes a high prepayment fee or offers to waive the prepayment fee in exchange for a larger loan amount, digging the hole even deeper.

 - Too easy.
 In other words, too good to be true (because it isn’t).
 A reputable lender may be able to offer a faster-than-traditional approval, but a fair and reasonable loan requires documentation and detailed financial and business information.
-Would you do business with someone who doesn’t take the time to do their do diligence?
+Would you do business with someone who doesn’t take the time to do their due diligence?
 Then why would you take a loan from one?

 Alternatives when times are hard, and where to find reputable lenders: